What Is OWASP? Overview + OWASP Top 10

 What Is OWASP?

-(OWASP) is an international non-profit organization that educates software development teams on how to conceive, develop, acquire, operate, and maintain applications so that they can be trusted.
+s an international nonprofit organization that educates software development teams on how to conceive, develop, acquire, operate, and maintain secure applications.

 All of the organization's materials (which includes articles, methodologies, documentation, tools, and technologies) are freely available and easily accessible.
 These materials improve application security through people, process, and technology.